Mother Jones: Later years

 Jones was denounced on the floor of the U.S. Senate as the "grandmother of all agitators".

-Jones remained a union organizer for the UMW into the 1920s and continued to speak on union affairs almost until she died.
-She released her own account of her experiences in the labor movement as The Autobiography of Mother Jones (1925).
-Although Mother Jones organized for decades on behalf of the UMWA in West Virginia and even denounced the state as 'medieval', the chapter of the same name in her autobiography, she mostly praises Governor Ephraim F. Morgan for defending the First Amendment freedom of the weekly labor publication The Federationist to publish.
-His refusal to consent to the mine owners' request that he ban the paper demonstrated to Mother Jones that he 'refused to comply with the requests of the dominant money interests.
-To a man of that type, I wish to pay my respects'.
+She remained a union organizer for the UMW into the 1920s and continued to speak on union affairs almost until she died.
+In 1923 she began writing an account of her life and experiences in the labor movement.
+Two years later, Charles H. Kerr & Co. published the manuscript as The Autobiography of Mother Jones.
+Although she had organized for decades on behalf of the UMWA in West Virginia, and even labeled the state "medieval", in her autobiography chapter titled "Medieval West Virginia", she mostly praises its Governor Ephraim F. Morgan for defending the First Amendment freedom to publish the weekly labor newspaper, The Federationist.
+His defiance of the mine owners' demand to ban the paper demonstrated to Jones that he "refused to comply with the requests of the dominant money interests.
+To a man of that type, I wish to pay my respects".

 During her later years, Jones lived with her friends Walter and Lillie May Burgess on their farm in what is now Adelphi, Maryland.
 She celebrated her self-proclaimed 100th birthday there on May 1, 1930, and was filmed making a statement for a newsreel.